 Do you suffer from frequent jaw or facial pain?
 You may have TMJ.

 Dr. Glen Wainwright offers temporomandibular joint disorder treatment, or TMJ treatment in Austin, Texas.
-TMJ or temporomandibular joint disorder can cause pain to the jaw joint and the muscles that control the jaw because the temporomandibular joints connect the jawbone to the skull.
-Common causes of temporomandibular joint disorder include teeth clenching and grinding (bruxism), jaw trauma, crooked teeth, and a misaligned bite.
+The temporomandibular joints connect the jawbone to the skull.
+TMJ or temporomandibular joint disorder can cause pain to the jaw joint and the muscles that control the jaw.
+Common causes of temporomandibular joint disorder include teeth clenching and grinding (bruxism), trauma to jaw muscles, crooked teeth, and a misaligned bite.

 We know that a variety of factors are responsible for TMJ issues.
 For example, your genetics, previous jaw injuries, or arthritis.
 Habitually clenching your jaw or grinding your teeth may also be to blame.
 But not every jaw clencher will develop TMJ.